Chemistry (2020 - 2022)

 Graduates of the department find rewarding careers and achieve distinction in all phases of scientific life, from basic research to commercial product development.
 The late Gertrude Elion, a 1941 M.S. in Chemistry from New York University, shared the 1988 Nobel Prize in Medicine or Physiology for her research in pharmaceutical chemistry.
 Phil Baran (B.S.
 1997), a professor at the Scripps Research Institute, was named a MacArthur Fellow for 2013.

 The department offers majors in chemistry, biochemistry, and global public health/science with a concentration in chemistry.
 Students have the opportunity to earn either a B.A. or B.S. in the chemistry major.
 A selection of elective advanced courses, undergraduate and graduate, can be combined (in consultation with the director of undergraduate studies) to provide a broad, varied program of study in chemistry or an undergraduate specialization in organic, biochemical, physical, or theoretical chemistry.
-The department also offers a number of courses for non-science students and service courses for students in the other schools of NYU.
 The programs of study in chemistry and biochemistry prepare students for graduate study leading to careers in research, development, and teaching and/or for further study in areas such as medicine, dentistry, basic medical sciences, and allied health fields (including forensic science).
 In addition, the chemistry and biochemistry majors both prepare students for alternative careers, especially when paired with a minor in economics or business studies: for example, patent law, technology investment, or management in the chemical industry.

 Majors in Chemistry and Biochemistry: General Information